McDonnell Douglas F-15 Eagle: Later service

-The F-15 has a combined air-to-air combat record of 104 kills to no losses through 2008.
+The F-15 had a combined air-to-air combat record of 104 kills to no losses through 2008.
 The F-15's air superiority versions, the A/B/C/D models, have not suffered any losses to enemy action.
 Over half of F-15 kills have been achieved by Israeli Air Force pilots.

 On 16 September 2009, the last F-15A, an Oregon Air National Guard aircraft, was retired, marking the end of service for the F-15A and F-15B models in the United States.

-With the retirement of the F-15A and B models, the F-15C and D models are supplemented in US service by the newer F-22 Raptor.
+With the retirement of those early models, the F-15C and D models continued operational service to supplement the new F-22 Raptor in frontline US service.
+Because the DOD was primarily focused on asymmetric counterinsurgency warfare in the Middle East in the 2000s, the F-22 procurement was curtailed to just 187 operational aircraft and the USAF had to extend F-15C/D operations well beyond its planned retirement date in order to maintain adequate numbers of air superiority fighters; in 2007, the USAF planned to keep 179 F-15C/Ds along with 224 F-15Es in service beyond 2025.
 During the 2010s, USAF F-15C/Ds were regularly based overseas with the Pacific Air Forces at Kadena AB in Japan and with the U.S. Air Forces in Europe at RAF Lakenheath in the United Kingdom.
 Other regular USAF F-15s are operated by ACC as adversary/aggressor platforms at Nellis AFB, Nevada, and by Air Force Materiel Command in test and evaluation roles at Edwards AFB, California, and Eglin AFB, Florida.
 All remaining combat-coded F-15C/Ds are operated by the Air National Guard.

-As of 2006, the USAF was upgrading 178 F-15C/Ds with the AN/APG-63(V)3 AESA radar, and equipping other F-15s with the Joint Helmet Mounted Cueing System.
-In 2007, the USAF planned to keep 178 F-15C/Ds along with 224 F-15Es in service beyond 2025.

-As part of the USAF's FY 2015 budget, the F-15C faced cuts or retirement in response to sequestration.
-In April 2017, USAF officials announced plans to retire the F-15C/D in the mid-2020s and press more F-16s into roles occupied by the F-15.
-In December 2018, Bloomberg Government reported that the Pentagon, not the USAF, in its 2020 budget request, would likely request US$1.2 billion for 12 new-built F-15Xs to replace older F-15Cs operated by Air National Guard units.
-Newly built Eagle IIs will replace F-15C/Ds, as the older airframes had an average age of 37 years by 2021; 75% were beyond their certified service lives leading to groundings from structural issues, and life extensions were deemed too expensive.
-In 2021, 144 Eagle IIs were planned to primarily fly ANG homeland defense missions, as well as carry outsized standoff weapons in combat.
-In 2022, it was announced the USAF plan to retire their fleet of F-15C/Ds by 2026.

-The Air Force Magazine stated in 2007 that the F-15E was projected to remain in service for many years because of the model's primary air-to-ground role and the low number of hours on the variant's airframes.